MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-troubleshoot-overview.md

 #### Resolution

-To mitigate this issue, review your underlying storage infrastructure to ensure that it meets the performance requirements for etcd and AKS Ege Essentials.
+To mitigate this issue, review your underlying storage infrastructure to ensure that it meets the performance requirements for etcd and AKS Edge Essentials.
 Also, consider using premium SSD-backed storage or optimizing your storage configuration for performance.

 ## Next steps